Footing and Stem Wall Foundation: Detail, Cost & Construction

 Typical Stem Wall Foundation Dimensions

 Typical residential ranges for footing and stem wall foundation dimensions are given in the table below.
 Do not copy them blindly.
-Local code, frost depth, soil bearing capacity, seismic category, wall height, and structural loads can all change the design.
+The final design should depend on local code, frost depth, soil bearing capacity, seismic category, wall height and the actual structural loads.

 ElementCommon Residential Range